prikhi/pencil/docs/source/reference/behaviours.rst

 Result
 ^^^^^^

-The target object text content is changed.
+The target object's text content is changed.

 Example
 ^^^^^^^